harshgupta1810/Gender_Age_Prediction-/README.md

-# Gender and Age Estimation from Facial Images
+# Insightful Oracle : Gender Age Prediction

 This project is designed to estimate the gender and age of individuals from facial images using a deep learning model.
 The model is trained on the UTKFace dataset, which is a large-scale face dataset with age, gender, and ethnicity annotations.
 The dataset consists of over 20,000 face images covering a wide range of ages, genders, and facial variations.